GU4243-ADS/project-3-algorithms-project3_group1/README.md

 	+ Significance and Variance Weighting
 	+ SimRank
-	+ Slides, Main and ReadMe documentation, outputs
+	+ Slides, Main, ReadMe, and outputs documentation

 + Cindy Xu

 + All

 	+ Similarity weight matrices and predict matrices

 ### References

 + Breese, J. S., Heckerman, D., & Kadie, C. (1998, July).
 Empirical analysis of predictive algorithms for collaborative filtering.
 In Proceedings of the Fourteenth conference on Uncertainty in artificial intelligence (pp. 43-52).
 Morgan Kaufmann Publishers Inc..